kbroman/Talk_Texas2015/ReadMe.md

 ### Talk on &ldquo;Opportunities and challenges in the genetic analysis of high-throughput phenotypes&rdquo;

-These are slides for a talk that I will give at the [Genome to phenome](http://www.csiro.au/Portals/Events/Queensland/OCE_Genome-phenome.aspx) symposium at CSIRO in Brisbane, Australia, 25 Mar 2015.
+These are slides for a talk that I gave at the
+[Genome to phenome](http://www.csiro.au/Portals/Events/Queensland/OCE_Genome-phenome.aspx)
+symposium at CSIRO in Brisbane, Australia, 25 Mar 2015.